 To understand how agents represent game state, we look at activation patterns of the agents’ neural networks plotted on a plane.
-Clusters of dots in the figure below represent situations during play with nearby dots representing similar activation patterns.
+Dots in the figure below represent situations during play with close by dots representing similar activation patterns.
 These dots are coloured according to the high-level CTF game state in which the agent finds itself: In which room is the agent?
 What is the status of the flags?
 What teammates and opponents can be seen?
 We observe clusters of the same colour, indicating that the agent represents similar high-level game states in a similar manner.

 The agents are never told anything about the rules of the game, yet learn about fundamental game concepts and effectively develop an intuition for CTF.
 In fact, we can find particular neurons that code directly for some of the most important game states, such as a neuron that activates when the agent’s flag is taken, or a neuron that activates when an agent’s teammate is holding a flag.
 The paper provides further analysis covering the agents’ use of memory and visual attention.

 Human Comparable Agents